Sports Medicine

 Choose shoes that protect

-The right shoes are a must in icy and snowy conditions.
-“Make sure your shoes are waterproof and have good traction,” Neel explains.
+Proper shoes are a must in ice and snow.
+“Make sure your shoes are waterproof and have good traction,” Konkel advises.
 “You can even buy ice shoe covers, which stretch around your shoes or boots.
 They have metal spikes that grip the ground to keep you from slipping.”

 Breathe easier with a scarf